FAT25 · 9th track: Climbatize · Perry F.

 Later, towards the mid ’98, this jam track was rearranged into a complete live remix.

 Our team is working on the reconstruction of that ’98 live remix – we’ll publish it and let you know when it’s finished.

 Later, the live remix dropped out from the live sets.
 Up until mid ’05, again, only the horn loop was played as the intro for ‘Mindfields’.
 But when ‘Their Law’ tour started, Liam began experimenting with the track and played a couple of new live versions.
 The first one was the refreshed ’05 remix with the beats which is available as a sound deck recording from Argentina.

 A bit later, the track was turned into something reprise-ish and was played at gigs before the Encore up until mid 2006.

 This version has been reconstructed by us and we’re happy to share it with you!

 By the way, this version marked the end of, say, the gig-life of ‘Climbatize’ – the track hasn’t been played live since 2006.
 Till this year!
 As many of you know, Liam fetched the track off the dusty shelf for the 25 Years of The Fat Of The Land tour.
 ‘Climbatize’ became a part of the live set again and was played as an intro mash-up with the ‘Warriors Dance’ vocals before the remix of ‘Everybody In The Place’.

-Additional thanks to: Trim Silence, Split & Canyon Hill
+Additional thanks to: Martin James, Trim Silence, Split & Canyon Hill